wpokoj/SprykerSelfAssessment/README.md

 Acceptance Criteria:
-[Done] Module exposes REST API endpoints to fetch list of entities, and entity by identifier [Done] Module exposes REST API endpoints to create and remove, update, delete entities by identifier (CRUD) [Postponed] CRUD endpoints are available for logged in users [Done ig] Errors are properly handled
+[Done] Module exposes REST API endpoints to fetch list of entities, and entity by identifier [Done] Module exposes REST API endpoints to create and remove, update, delete entities by identifier (CRUD) [Bug solved :)] CRUD endpoints are available for logged in users [Done Errors are properly handled

 [(not really) Done] Challenge 1: Each endpoint is available only if enabled in config file, if not 404 is returned.
 Challenge 2: FAQ data are localized when they’re returned.